- About Us

 For our continued discussion of types of trusts and their specific benefits, be sure to check out the upcoming second and third parts of this blog.

-When you are ready to set up a trust and proceed with estate planning for your future, you can turn to the trust lawyers at Phillips & Blow, PC.
-We provide a thoughtful, comprehensive approach to our clients’ estate planning needs, and we take pride in helping each of our clients and their families find the best solutions for them.
+When you are ready to set up a trust and proceed with estate planning for your future, you can turn to the trust lawyers at Colorado Estate Matters, Ltd. We provide a thoughtful, comprehensive approach to our clients’ estate planning needs, and we take pride in helping each of our clients and their families find the best solutions for them.

 We can discuss your estate planning needs and different options during our consultation.
 To schedule this meeting, call us at (303) 713-9147 or email us using the contact form at the top of this page.